camunda/camunda-docs/docs/guides/devops-lifecycle/integrate-web-modeler-in-ci-cd.md

 }
 ```

-To retrieve the content of this particular milestone, use the `GET api/v1/milestones/:id` endpoint.
-To obtain the latest edit state of the file, use the `GET api/v1/files/:id` endpoint.
-This endpoint also provides the `projectId` necessary for the `SEARCH api/v1/projects/search` endpoint if you want to push the full project via the pipeline.
+To retrieve the content of this particular milestone, use the `GET /api/v1/milestones/:id` endpoint.
+To obtain the latest edit state of the file, use the `GET /api/v1/files/:id` endpoint.
+This endpoint also provides the `projectId` necessary for the `POST /api/v1/projects/search` endpoint if you want to push the full project via the pipeline.

 Progress is underway to introduce webhook registration or event subscription for milestone creation monitoring.